-Figure x.
+Figure 10.
 Person years of employment resulting from the low-carbon scenario.

-The financial analysis is developed at the low-carbon pathway (high-level).
-What this means is: it represents total costs across the community and does not allocate costs or savings specifically to the County or other sectors or investors, although it does assign costs to current asset owners.
+The financial analysis is developed at the low-carbon pathway (high-level), which means it represents total costs across the community.
+It does not allocate costs or savings specifically to the County or other sectors or investors, although it does assign costs to current asset owners31.